jgillick/LendingClubAutoInvestor/README.rst

 Here's an exammple file (NOTE: Comments are usually not allowed in JSON and are here purely for explanation)::

   {
-    // The minimum amount of cash you want to invest each round "minCash": 1000,
+    // The minimum amount of cash you want to invest each round (at least 25) "minCash": 1000,

     // The minimum average interest rate portfolio that you will accept "minPercent": 16.5,

     // The maximum average interest rate portfolio that you will accept "maxPercent": 19,

-    // The named portfolio to put all new investments in "portfolio": "Autoinvested",
+    // The named portfolio to put all new investments in (Only alphanumeric, spaces , _ - # and . are allowed.)
+    "portfolio": "Autoinvested",

     // Advanced filters